 - External factors: Unions, governmental policies, and budget cycles

-When considering demand, service organizations benefit from the use of demand planning software.
-Its features help match the needs of the business and offer “what-if” scenarios.
-Demand forecasts help service organizations with their financial plans and capacity to drive procurement that’s used to deliver their services.
+When considering demand, service organizations benefit from the use of predictive demand planning software.
+These modern planning solutions match the needs of the business and offer “what-if” scenarios to give insight into outcomes and disruptions that may occur.
+Demand forecasts help service organizations with their financial plans and capacity to drive procurement used to deliver their services.

-Capacity planning that uses demand forecasts helps with pricing and contract terms that assist with times, locations, and timeliness of their services.
-When these are aligned, the service organization can better determine the future profitability of service contracts.
+Capacity planning uses demand forecasts to set prices and contract terms that assist with their services’ times, locations, and timeliness.
+When these are aligned, the service organization can determine the future profitability of service contracts.

-Ultimately, service organizations have several areas to consider as they grow and scale.
-Whether it’s adding additional staff or changing pricing, capacity planning helps determine how much capital is required.
-As capacity planning looks at data and operations to make future decisions, include demand planning software to run accurate “what-if” scenarios.
+Service organizations have several areas to consider as they grow and scale.
+Whether it is adding staff or changing pricing, capacity planning can determine how much capital is required.
+As capacity planning looks at data and operations to make future decisions, use predictive demand planning software to run accurate “what-if” scenarios.

-Capacity planning is an integral aspect to business that no service organization should be without.
-It helps structure growth to ensure the business maintains a competitive edge in a marketplace that’s changing constantly to meet demand.
+Capacity planning is an integral aspect of a business.
+It helps structure growth to ensure the organization maintains a competitive edge in a constantly changing marketplace to meet demand.